Navin-04/Katomaran-To-Do-App/README.md

+#“This project is a part of a hackathon run by https://www.katomaran.com ”

 # TaskFlow - Frontend Showcase

 A beautiful, modern task management application built with React, TypeScript, and Tailwind CSS.
 This is a frontend showcase version with mock data that demonstrates all the features and UI/UX design.